Bedrock-OSS/bedrock-wiki/docs/guide/introduction.md

 number: '1.'
 ---

-## What exactly are Addons?
+## What are Addons?

-An addon is the Minecraft Bedrock Edition (_Windows 10, iOS, Android, Consoles_) equivalent to Java mods.
+An "Addon" is the Minecraft Bedrock Edition (_Windows 10, iOS, Android, Consoles_) equivalent to Java mods.
 However, in contrast to Java, the Bedrock Edition API is officially maintained by Mojang instead of the community.

 In general, you can think of _mods_ as _modifying_ the game, and _ addons_ as _adding-onto_ the game, following the development opportunities provided by Microsoft.

 ## What is this guide?

-This guide is a beginner tutorial created to make more people start 'modding' Minecraft Bedrock Edition.
-The guide will walk you through the creation of your very own fully-functional custom Entity (Ghost) that drops a custom item, Ectoplasm.
-By the end of the Guide, you will have coded an addon containing them and be ready to continue onto your ones.
-Good luck!
+This guide is a beginner tutorial, intended to walk you through the first stages of addon-creation.
+You will create your very own fully-functional Ghost entity, as well as an Ectoplasm item, and some other associated files.

+By the end of this guide, you will have created an entire addon all by yourself, which you can play with and modify.

 ## What do I need to create Addons?

 This guide is focused on creating addons on a Windows 10 PC for any Bedrock platform.
-However, the process is much the same when working on Android or iOS, although it is significantly more tedious.
+However, the process is similar when working on Android or iOS, although it is significantly more tedious.
 If something works differently on a mobile device, a note will state that.

 ## Is the guide up to date?